 Feeding Your German Shephard:

-Recommended normal amount: two meals per day of three to four cups of the best quality dry food.
+Recommended average amount: two meals per day of three to four cups of the best quality dry food.
 The question is, how much an adult dog eats daily?
 It typically depends on GSDs build, metabolism, size, and activities.

 Dogs are dedicated family, and they need a specific amount of food at a particular time as human beings.